Gregory Brand – Principal/Teacher

 Early Release at 1:50

 Remember to check FastDirect weekly to see how your child is doing.
-The schedule of assignments due for the upcoming week is also listed under each subject (typically I do it by Sunday night).
-The date in FastDirect is the day it was assigned.
+The schedule of assignments due for the upcoming week is also listed under each subject The date in FastDirect is the day it was assigned.
 It is typically due one or two days later.
 Remember you can correct papers that are a C or below.

-May the Lord continue to watch over your homes with His Love and Grace!
+May the Lord continue to watch over your homes with His Love, His Care, and His Grace!

 Working for the Lord,